blueorange589/miscalculator/return.md

 I think saxophone is nice as a saxophone, not on objectives section of a CV.

 no ones happy to lose time in wrong place for them.

+my best day in life, the day i moved to USA.
+Not because it's USA, but everything new, a different lifestyle to see, everything changed, i felt first time i breathe at my 30, when i settle in my room in Greek village.